 Do not swim in pools (private or public) for at least 2 weeks after your symptoms have gone.

-The best way to prevent giardia infection is to practice good hygiene by the following:
+The best way to prevent giardia infection is to practice good hygiene by doing the following:

-- Washing your hands frequently and properly after going to the toilet, handling animals, changing nappies, and before preparing food and drinks.
+- Wash your hands frequently and properly after going to the toilet, handling animals, changing nappies, and before preparing food and drinks.

 - Clean, sanitize, or disinfect toys and surfaces.